2021 Outer Space Security Conference

 27 September 11:00-17:30 CEST - 28 September 10:00-18:00 CEST

-This event will be held in person, Room XXI of the Palais des Nations, Geneva.
-It will also be livestreamed, with the possibility of interactive participation.
+This hybrid event will be held in person in the Palais des Nations, Geneva and it will be livestreamed, with the possibility of interactive participation.

 Participants can join the event either in-person or virtually: